Skip to main content

 You will need:

-A minimum of 72 UCAS points OR a relevant BTEC Level 3 and significant industrial experience
+A minimum of 72 UCAS points OR a relevant Level 3 and significant industry experience

 Plus:

-GCSE English 4 or above or equivalent and a suitable reference
+- GCSE English 4 or above or equivalent

 UCAS points may be from qualifications such as T Levels, A Levels, BTEC Level 3 Extended Diplomas, Access to Higher Education Diplomas, and City and Guilds Advanced Technical Diplomas amongst others.
 Please use the UCAS Tariff points calculator to determine the UCAS points value of your qualifications.